neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/js-inputs-and-strings.md

 2. `"string"`: double quotes
 3. `` `string` ``: back ticks or **template literals**.

+> 💡 In general there is no preference for using single or double quotes, except for stylistic
+> reasons.
+Tools like prettier convert all strings to use the same style quotes.
+We have configured
+> prettier to use single quotes by default.
+One reason to prefer one style of quotes over another on
+> a case-by-case basis is when a quotation mark is part of the string:
+>
+> - `"It's such a nice day!"`
+> - `'"Nice work", they said.'`

-Strings can by chained together by using the `+` operator (yes, the same as the maths operator).
+Strings can be chained together by using the `+` operator (yes, the same as the maths operator).
 This is called **string concatination**:

 ```js